DoxaNurse/LITA_Class-Summary/README.md

 # LITA_Projects
 My data Analysis journey with Ladies in Tech Africa(The Incubator Hub), on a journey to career Transitioning.
+I am cureently learning and working on various projects to biuld my expertise.
+Below you will find a selection go my projects that showcase my learning journey and growing proficiency in data analysis.

 ## Skills
 - SQL: Proficient in writing complex queries, data manipulation, and database management.